 Anti-inflammatory medications have not been shown to significantly alter the course of a frozen shoulder, but these medications can be helpful in offering relief from the painful symptoms.

 Cortisone injections are also commonly used to decrease the inflammation in the frozen shoulder joint.
 It is unclear the extent of the benefit of a cortisone injection, but it can help to decrease pain, and in turn allow for more stretching and physical therapy.
 What is known, is the cortisone is only effective when used in conjunction with physical therapy for the management of a frozen shoulder.

 Most patients who have a frozen shoulder will have slight limitations in shoulder motion, even years after the condition resolves.
 However, this limit in motion is minimal, and often only noticed when performing a careful physical examination.
-The vast majority of patients who develop a frozen shoulder will recover their functional motion with therapy and stretching alone.
+The vast majority of patients who develop a frozen shoulder will recover their mobility with therapy and stretching alone.

 Warner, JJ.
 "Frozen Shoulder: Diagnosis and Management" J. Am.
 Acad.
 Ortho.
 Surg., May 1997; 5: 130 - 140.